maximilianh/multiSub/README.md

     ./multiSub --help

 This script was tested on Python 2.7 and 3.6.
-If you do not plan to read GISAID xls files, you do not need to do anything else.
+If you do not plan to read GISAID xls files, you do not need to install anything else.
 If you want to read GISAID xls files, the script needs the xlrd Python package.
-You can install it with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".
+You can install xlrd with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".
 If you use Mac OSX and do not have pip installed yet, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"

 Using Microsoft Windows ?
 Little command line experience?
 Please contact me at maxh@ucsc.edu.
 The script runs in the Windows WSL, but I can also provide a normal Windows .exe version, if that is helpful.
 I could make it so that you only have to drag-and-drop a folder onto the program in Windows, if that is helpful.

 ## Input